Iowa QSO Party 2024

 - Another option instead of paper logs would be to use one of the various online Cabrillo generators.
 Manually enter your contacts into one of those, and it will generate a Cabrillo file for you.

-- Verification of receipt of logs will be made on the Iowa QSO Party website.
+- Verification of receipt of logs will be made on the log submission website and on the Iowa QSO Party website.

 - Did we mention your log file should be in Cabrillo format?